netcinematics/ALPHA_BITZ_AI/README.md

   - CONTEXT, SEMANTIC DRIFT, CLICHE, MISNOMER, POLYSEMY, HOMONYMY, and more.

-The PURPOSE of ALPHABITZ - is to explore creative AI optimization.
+The PURPOSE of ALPHABITZ - is to explore creative AI optimization, with techniques called "LEXICAL_SCIENCE".

----
+___

 # ALPHABITZ SYNTAX: